rcthomas/scipy_proceedings/papers/rollin_thomas/ms.rst

 primarily used by users in the astronomy and cosmology community.
 Our assumption was that Python users in many domains would use mpi4py to achieve scaling and/or parallelism, but these data imply that is not necessarily true.
-However, the caveat we mentioned above may apply here-- we may not be capturing the libraries used with mpi4py in other domains.
+However, due to our limited monitoring, we may not be capturing the libraries used with mpi4py in other domains.
 Other notable strong correlations include Matplotlib, NumPy, and SciPy, which are more in line with historically more popular HPC libraries.
 Notable anticorrelations include